"What I came to learn over the years was that my ambitions were fake. They weren't ambition, they were insecurity, and there's a big distinction."

 The Melanie Vaz Lopes story is the clearest window into Bartlett's Type 3 evolution.

 First, understand who Melanie is.
-She's not just "Steven's girlfriend."
-She's a French entrepreneur from Bordeaux who founded Bali Breathwork, hosting seven-day women's retreats focused on self-love, empowerment, and sisterhood.
-She has a raw and vegan recipe book, a sports nutrition guide, and 138,000 Instagram followers as a wellness influencer.
-She built her own empire while he built his.
+Not "Steven's girlfriend" — a French entrepreneur from Bordeaux who founded Bali Breathwork, a wellness business running seven-day women's retreats out of Indonesia.
+She built her own thing while he built his.

 They met on Instagram in 2016.
 After a year together, Bartlett ended it.
 The reason?
 Work.
 He couldn't commit to someone while building between "seven in the morning and nine o' clock at night."